What was Served in Taverns?

 Upon my journey to and from Amelia the dinners were the same—Hog i.e. Ham or Bacon and Greens at one end, and roast Lamb at the other end of the Table; 4 Dishes of salted Chads [Shads] one at each corner, a dish of peas and one of Asparagus on each side, spoiled by wretched stinking butter and Sallad in the middle.1

-The dining habits ascribed by Moreau de St. Méry to Philadelphians in the 1790s gives us an idea of how the meals at the City Coffee House in New London, Connecticut and other taverns might have been served:
+Moreau de St. Méry's descriptions of the dining habits of Philadelphians in the 1790s gives us an idea of how the meals at the City Coffee House in New London, Connecticut and other taverns might have been served:

 They breakfast at nine o’clock on ham or salt fish, herring, for example, which is accompanied by coffee or tea, and slices of toasted or untoasted bread spread with butter.